Avoiding the Tree Removal Mistakes that can be made What to do to determine whether a Tree is protected

-Trees play a crucial role in our environment, providing shade, clean air, and aesthetic value to our surroundings.
-However there are a few trees that aren’t identical and some are granted extra protection status, which makes it illegal to do any work without obtaining permission.
-If you’re considering having a tree removed it is crucial to be aware of the status of protection for the tree you’re considering and the steps you need to follow to be in compliance with the legal requirements.
-This article we’ll guide you through the process of determining whether a tree is safe and exactly what steps you have take to be sure that you comply with the law.
+Trees play a crucial contribution to our ecosystem as they provide shade, clean air and aesthetic value our surroundings.
+However there are a few trees that aren’t alike and some have an additional status of protection, making it illegal to do any work without permission.
+If you’re considering having a tree removed it is crucial to be aware of the status of protection for the tree you’re considering, and the steps you need to take to ensure compliance with the legal requirements.
+The following article we’ll guide you through the process of determining whether trees are protected and what you need to do to ensure that you are acting within the law.

-A protected tree is one that can be subject to specific legal controls It is illegal to carry out work on such a tree without obtaining the necessary permissions.
-There are two kinds of protection a tree may have - preservation orders and protection orders.
+A protected tree has been subjected to certain legal restrictions and it is unlawful to work on a protected tree without the required permissions.
+There are two types of protection that trees may have - statutory protection and preservation orders.

-As a matter of the law, trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to safeguard trees of significant value to the public and to ensure that they do not get damaged or destroyed.
+In the context of legal protection trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees with a significant public value and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs , but are put in place through the secretary of state for the Environment.
-Trees with preservation orders are considered to have exceptional worth and are therefore protected from all work, which includes felling.
+Preservation orders are like TPOs in that they are set up through the secretary of state for the Environment.
+Trees with preservation orders are considered to be of exceptional value and are protected from any work, including cutting down.

-To determine if a tree is protected, you must to verify if it’s in the process of being subject to an TPO or preservation or protection order.
-This can be done by contacting your municipal authority, and asking them to search their records.
+To determine if trees are protected, you will need to determine if the tree is in the process of being subject to a TPO or preservation or protection order.
+It is done by contacting your local authority and asking them to check their records.

 TPO search